albertopeam/swift/Redux/Redux/README.md

 ## TODOs

+* Testing
+  * Migrate AsyncStreamStore or create new example with StoreV4
+* POST PRE middleware?
 * Investigate some/any instead of erasing with Any(Middleware)
-* Testing
 * DependencyInjection strategies:
   * ServiceLocator
   * Injector